Subscribe for FREE: Learn About Coaching

 1. Did someone you know and trust highly recommend a life coach who helped them achieve something that you want?
 Don't hire a coach just because his/her age is appropriate or marketing is convincing.
 Look for outside evidence of results.

-2. Does your life coach have substantial coach-specific training (not just a related degree) and/or a certification from the IAC or ICF?
-Unless your coach has been at it for 15-20 years, they need to be well trained and the IAC and ICF continue to have the most-reliable coach certifications.
+2. Does your life coach have substantial coach-specific training (not just a related degree) and/or a certification from the IAPPC, IAC or ICF?
+Unless your coach has been at it for 20+ years, they need to be well trained and certified.

 A good coach doesn't have to have both of the above, but they probably have at least one.